runtimeverification/evm-semantics/include/kframework/foundry.md

 Expecting Events
 ----------------

+Assert a specific log is emitted before the end of the current function.
+There are 2 signatures:

 ```
 function expectEmit(bool checkTopic1, bool checkTopic2, bool checkTopic3, bool checkData) external;
 function expectEmit(bool checkTopic1, bool checkTopic2, bool checkTopic3, bool checkData, address emitter) external;
 ```

-Assert a specific log is emitted before the end of the current function.
+Without checking the emitter address: Asserts the topics match without checking the emitting address.
+With address: Asserts the topics match and that the emitting address matches.

 Call the cheat code, specifying whether we should check the first, second or third topic, and the log data.
 Topic 0 is always checked.